 Municipal infrastructure projects are required to meet the requirements of the Ontario Environmental Assessment (EA) Act.
 The Municipal Class EA (October 2000, as amended in 2007/2011) applies to a group or "class" of municipal road, water and wastewater projects which occur frequently and which have relatively minor and predictable impacts.
 These projects are approved under the EA Act, as long as they are planned, designed and constructed according to the requirements of the Class EA document.
-A flow chart detailing the Municipal Class Environmental Assessment Planning and Design Process is included in Appendix 1.
+A flow chart detailing the Municipal Class Environmental Planning and Design Process is included in Appendix 1.

-The selection of a preferred alternative is subject to the Class Environmental Assessment planning process, as outlined in the Municipal Class Environmental Assessment document.
-The preferred solution will be found through the key principles of environmental assessment planning:
+The selection of a preferred alternative is subject to the Class Environmental Assessment planning process.
+The preferred solution is found through the key principles of environmental assessment planning:

-Consultation

-Reasonable range of alternatives

-Consideration of effects on all aspects of the environment
+Consultation Reasonable range of alternatives Consideration of effects on all aspects of the environment Systematic evaluation Clear documentation Traceable decision making

-Systematic evaluation

-Clear documentation

-Traceable decision making

 The specific requirements of the Class EA for a particular project depend on the type of project, its complexity and the significance of environmental impacts.
 Stormwater issues are covered under the Water and Wastewater section of the Municipal Class EA.
-To assist proponents in determining the status of projects, four categories of projects are identified in the Municipal Class EA document, including Schedule "A","A+", "B" and "C" projects:
+To assist proponents in determining the status of projects, four categories of projects are identified in the Municipal Class EA document, including Schedule "A", "A+", "B" and "C" projects: